jijihohococo/ichi/README.md

 }
 ```

-You can use <a href="https://github.com/jijihohococo/ichi-orm/blob/master/README.md"> this model </a> to use Model in detail
+You can use <a href="https://github.com/jijihohococo/ichi-orm/blob/master/README.md"> this documentation </a> to use Model in detail

 ### Controller